-Infants or younger children with other health problems can become dehydrated very quickly.
+Infants or young children with other health problems can become dehydrated very quickly.

 If you think your infant or child is dehydrated, contact your health professional or seek medical advice.

 Depending on your child’s formula loose bowel motions may be normal.
-Diarrhoea means very frequent, persistent watery stool and should be investigated.
+Diarrhoea means very frequent, continuing watery stools.

 - 4 hours if your child is under 3 months of age.